alawantech/Djenepocouture/TRANSLATION_IMPLEMENTATION.md

 ### For Users
 1. The website loads in French by default
-2. Look for the language toggle button (🇬🇧 EN) in the navigation bar
+2. Look for the prominent translation button showing "Translate to English" (with 🇬🇧 flag and translation icon) in the navigation bar
-3. Click the button to switch to English
+3. Click the button to switch to English - it will then show "Traduire en français" (with 🇫🇷 flag)
-4. Click again (🇫🇷 FR) to switch back to French
+4. All content will be translated instantly without page reload
-5. All content will be translated instantly
+5. The button clearly indicates what language it will translate TO

 ### For Developers
 1. Use the `useTranslation()` hook in any component